U-plus2620/NTS/The Plan.md

 - Even from within an affected area one may still be able to use a repeater connected the linked system due to the repeaters being placed on high grounds for large coverage.
 - For non emergency use, for instance our weekly nets, these repeaters are very accessable and comfortable to use

 Alternate.
-Stand alone repeaters
+Stand alone repeaters.
 For loss of link on the linked repeaters.
 The stand alone repeaters were chosen as Alternae for the following reasons;
 - Due to the placement of the repeaters it is possible that a large number of operators can access one repeater and communicate on that repeater together.

 Contingent.
-Simplex VHF
+Simplex VHF.
 For loss of repeaters (e.g. power outage, jamming etc.)
 Simplex was chosen due to many operators having easier access to VHF than HF (as far as I know).

 EMERGENCY.
-UFH digital
+- UFH digital.
-40 meter nvis
+- 40 meter nvis.
 If VHF simplex doesnt work for some reason.
 UHF digital was chosen due to UHF having good propogation in urban enviroments along with digital having good range and sometimes error correction to further compliment UHF capabilities.
 NVIS is a last ditch effort for voice comms or digital comms.
 NVIS is the last option being that an appropriate antenna and antenna instalation may prove to be problematic for most( as far as I know).